 Dulaney makes Swannanoa open to the public 10-12 weekends a year, usually in August, September, and October.
 It's also available for rent for weddings and special events.

-When they do offer self-guided tours, admission is $6 per person.
+When they do offer self-guided tours, admission is usually $6 per person.

 Even if they're not open for tours, it's still worth driving up to see the place for a glimpse into the Gilded Age and a level of wealth that is long gone.
 (Best bet: Go to the Visitor's Center at the top of Afton Mountain and ask them to point you to the right road.
-It's a two-minute drive from there, at 497 Swannanoa Lane.)
+It's a two-minute drive from there, at 497 Swannanoa Lane.
+You can find out more about Afton Mountain by clicking here.)

 If you do manage to go on a tour day, be sure to walk up the staircase past the Tiffany window (which depicts Sallie Mae in her younger years), then go up to the third floor.

-As you observe the panoramic views of the Crozet valley from the tower windows, close your eyes and listen.
+As you observe the panoramic views of the Crozet valley from the tower windows and look off to the city of Charlottesville in the distance, close your eyes and listen.
 You might even imagine you hear the poor James and Sallie May Dooley weeping for their lost castle on the hill.

 New!
 CommentsHave your say!
 Leave me a comment in the box below.